EC304 Principles of Economics

 By the end of the module, you will be able to

-understand, analyse and evaluate contemporary market systems.
+* understand, analyse and evaluate decision making under uncertainty.